lou-hostgenie/dfsoptimizer/README.md

    ```

 ## Usage
-1. Upload your CSV file containing the draft data.
+1. Upload your CSV or Excel file containing the player pool with the required columns:
-2. Use the search box to filter players.
-3. Apply filters for draft pool titles, positions, teams, and drafts.
-4. Analyze the visualizations and metrics displayed on the dashboard.
+   - Name
+   - POS (Position)
+   - DK Salary
+   - Projection
+   - DK Team
+2. Click the "Generate Top 3 Soccer Lineups" button to create optimal lineups.
+3. Review the generated lineups, including total salary and projected points.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.